Interview and live pictures by Marko Syrjala

 CARMINE: No problem.
 See you later!

-Special thanx to Lars Chriss from Escapi Music Group to get this interview done !!!
+Special thanks to Lars Chriss from Escapi Music Group for getting this interview done !!!

 PICTURES FROM CACTUS REUNION SHOW AT SWEDEN ROCK 2006